 But as we can determine from above, there is some legitimacy to Rule 2, and ignoring it could cause us some expensive headaches down the line.

-You could accidentally disable yours or somebody else’s means of securing their property—as is the purpose of a lock.
-You also stand the chance of locking yourself out of your own home if the lock all of the sudden stops working.
+You could accidentally disable your or somebody else’s means of securing their property—as is the purpose of a lock.
+You also stand the chance of locking yourself out of your own home if the lock all of a sudden stops working.